xchau/Q1-Project/README.md

 ## What's the name of your project?

-This web app is named Miser because...
+This web app is named Miser, because its main purpose is to save the user money.

 ## What problem does it solve?
 Who has this problem?
 How does your project solve this problem?